adriandarmali/pacezero-lp-engine/README.md

 ---

+## Model Strategy — Cost Efficiency by Design

+`gpt-4o` was chosen as the scoring model as a deliberate cost decision.
+At $0.0057 per org, the full 89-org run cost $0.50 total — a fraction of what a stronger model would cost at scale.
+The accuracy gap from using a more cost-efficient model was closed through structured prompt calibration and four rounds of cross-validation against labeled anchor organizations.
+The five anchor orgs were scored and compared against the expected values from the spec — on average, the model's scores land within about one point of where a human analyst familiar with PaceZero's mandate would place them.

+---

 ## Changelog

-### v1.1 — 11 March Minor Update
+### v2.0 — Post-submission update

-**Email research model switched to `gpt-4o-search-preview`** The original pipeline used `gpt-4o` for both the scoring call and the email research call.
-The scoring call works well on `gpt-4o` because it is a reasoning task drawing on training knowledge about org mandates and types.
-The research call is a retrieval task — it asks for recent news, hires, and allocations — which `gpt-4o` cannot do without live internet access.
-For low-profile orgs with limited training coverage, this produced generic fallback responses with no useful content. v2 switches the research call specifically to `gpt-4o-search-preview`, which has native web browsing.
-The scoring call is deliberately unchanged — swapping the scoring model would invalidate the cross-validation calibration results, which were all produced against `gpt-4o`.
+**Email research model switched to `gpt-4o-search-preview`** The email research call was mistakenly left on `gpt-4o` in the original submission.
+For low-profile orgs with limited training coverage, this produced generic fallback responses instead of real findings.
+This has been corrected — the research call now uses `gpt-4o-search-preview` for live web retrieval.
+The scoring call remains on `gpt-4o` as intended.

 ---